New Results for Euler Sums: Appendix 2: Formulas for orders 3 through 12

 \section{Appendix 2: Formulas for orders 3 through 12}

-We present here the full set of results for $M(m,n,p,q)$ for orders 3 through 11, a total of 960 cases, plus 54 additional selected cases of order 12.
-The algorithms employed by our computer programs to generate these formulas are described above in Section \ref{sec:Computational}.
+We present here the full set of results for $M(m,n,p,q)$ for orders 3 through 11, plus some additional selected cases of order 12.
 Each of these formulas holds to at least 380-digit precision, which is at least 63 digits (and in most cases more than 300 digits) beyond the level required to discover the relation.
 However, these formulas should not be regarded as formally proven solely by these computations.

 \emph{To minimize the possibility of transcription errors, in each section below the formulas were produced by a computer program that parses the computer run output files, extracts the formulas, sorts them lexiographically and then generates LaTeX code (including all spacing, line breaks and page breaks).
-We have included this LaTeX code here without any alteration}.
+We then applied a separate program, which parses this LaTeX code, numerically evaluates each of the left- and right-hand sides, and verifies equality to 200-digit precision.
+No errors were found.}